EnvisionDoc/enos_edge_en/howto/console_configuration/creating_template.md

    .. |edit| image:: ../../media/button_edit.png
    .. image:: ../../media/edge_template_collection_points.png

 4. To map collection point, on **Collect** tab, Select one-to-one mapping or formula mapping.
-For more information, see [Mapping](../../learn/edge_conputing).
+For more information, see [Edge Computing](../../learn/edge_computing).
    For one-to-one mapping, just select the collection point or control point you want this measuring point to map to.

    For formula mapping, click **Add Formula**.
 Then select the formula and parameters for the calculation in the pop-up.